 The new Fairview Container Terminal at the Port of Prince Rupert, which is slated for opening in October 2007, has created a significant industrial development opportunity for Prince George.
-All of the containers will be moving from Prince Rupert through Prince George by rail and most will be travelling back empty.
+The terminal has a Phase 1 design throughput capacity of 500,000 TEUs (twenty-foot equivalent units) per year, which would increase to two million TEUs with the Port Authority's expected completion of Phase 2 in 2011.
+All of these containers will be moving from Prince Rupert through Prince George by rail and, in Phase 1, an estimated 250,000 TEUs will be travelling back empty to Prince Rupert through Prince George by rail.